MaibornWolff/dcos-deploy/README.md

 * Manually install all dependencies from `setup.py` and create a symlink of `dcos-deploy` to a folder in your exectuable path (e.g. `ln -s $(pwd)/dcos-deploy ~/usr/bin/dcos-deploy`)

 This project contains unittests.
 For convenience they can be run using `make test`.

+### Release process

+1. Check if any of the dependencies in `setup.py` need to be updated
+2. Set the correct version in `dcosdeploy/__init__.py`
+3. Push changes and download the built binaries from the github actions pipeline
+4. Push the new release to pypi by running `make release-pypi`
+   * You need the dependencies from `requirements-dev.txt` to run this command
+   * You need to have credentials configured for pypi (under linux at `~/.pypirc`)
+5. Create a new release with a tag corresponding to the version in the format `vX.Y.Z`
+   * Collect notable new features and write a release text
+   * Attach binaries
+6. Change the version in `dcosdeploy/__init__.py` to `<next-version>-dev` and push

 ## Contributing